gtim/dom5-epithet-explorer/README.md

 ## To do

-minimum before "release"
+small improvements
+- handle js being cached
+- handle epithets with the same name
+- favicon
 - handle titles (Prince / Lord / Emperor / etc)
-- favicon

-small improvements
 - sprites for pretenders
-- combine constraints to show pretender's total constraints
 - warn of incompatible selected epithets
 - grey-out already picked epithets
 - grey-out epithets that will cause collision
-- handle epithets with the same name
 - handle special chars somehow
 - add explanatory title/hover texts to all constraints
 - make usable on mobile